ACP in the Research-Verification Loop

 Conclusion

-ACP offers a protocol-level abstraction for agent-LLM communication whose key property — provider independence — aligns directly with Nexus’s requirements for multi-backend concurrent hypothesis validation.
-The key findings of this review are:
+ACP offers a protocol-level abstraction for agent-LLM communication whose key property — provider independence — aligns directly with neXus’s requirements for multi-backend concurrent hypothesis validation.
+The key findings are:

 2. Provider independence is a correctness requirement, not a convenience feature.
 Multi-backend validation through ACP ensures evidence packets carry provenance metadata, enabling cross-model comparison and reducing provider-specific bias in research outcomes.

 3. The integration surface is minimal.
-ACP client library integration is the only new component; all existing Nexus infrastructure (R2, KV, LightRAG, MCP) remains unchanged.
+ACP client library integration is the only new component; all existing neXus infrastructure remains unchanged.

-The recommended next step is Experiment 1: implementing an ACP client in a single agent, connecting to the existing LM Studio endpoint, and measuring whether the evidence packet protocol produces valid Verifier input.
-If this succeeds, the remaining experiments can proceed incrementally.
+The recommended next step is implementing an ACP client in a single agent runtime, connecting to a local LLM backend, and measuring whether the evidence packet protocol produces valid Verifier input.

 References